-The Mental Health Media Grants or Pūtea Pāpāho are awarded to creative people who are passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress.
+The Mental Health Media Grants or Pūtea Pāpāho are awarded to journalists passionate about reducing discrimination against, and increasing social inclusion towards, New Zealanders living with mental distress or illness.

 Each Media Grant offers up to $10,000 NZD, as well as a fellowship and project guidance from the Mental Health Foundation on behalf of Like Minds, Like Mine.

 Between 2007 and 2010, 16 New Zealanders were awarded a Media Grant.
-In 2015, the Creative Grants were re-launched with new funding from the Health Promotion Agency.
+In 2015, the grants were re-launched with new funding from the Te Hiringa Hauora/the Health Promotion Agency.

 If you have any questions, please email:

 Journalist John Boynton won a Pūtea Pāpāho/Mental Health Media Grant to write...
 Read more